-The development stage starts with project documentation.
+The website development stage starts with project documentation.
 Despite the fact it may seem a boring and monotonous task, detailed documentation will save you plenty of time and money in the future.
 If you hire an in-house team, it isn’t that important.
 But if you choose to work with the contractors, the documentation will be an essential roadmap.

 ☑️Build the marketplace MVP

 A great idea is to start with developing the minimum viable product (MVP).
 In short, MVP is a version of a website or app with enough features to be used by customers.
 It differs from the usual product in the number of functions.
 And, consequently, the total cost and development time.

 Code&Care recommends starting with MVP.
 As it’s an extremely widespread situation when the entrepreneurs spend time planning, briefing, working before launch.
 But on the launch day, they understand that the idea doesn’t work, and they have to start from the very beginning.

 If you launch MVP first, you will not waste a lot of time and money.
 But you will get valuable feedback from potential customers.

 After building MVP and business idea validation, the work on the project should be continued.
 To get a profitable business, you need to engage new customers constantly and expand functionality.

 The launch stage

 To create a marketplace is not enough.
 Launching it successfully is crucial.
 Prepare a launch plan by defining your launch timeline, marketing messaging and the primary channels you’ll use.
 Different industries, regions, and marketplace types will require different launch strategies – try and pick the most suitable one.